iansinnott/alfred-maestro/README.md

 This should run successfully with PHP 5.3 and above, which is standard on most macs.
 I think newer macs actually ship with 5.4.
 If you are getting empty results within Alfred then you may have an issue with an outdated version of PHP.

 To figure out what version of PHP you are running you can try the following command in the Terminal: `php -v`.
 You can also run `which php` to see which binary is being used for the command line and where it's located.

+If you are having trouble, feel free to open an issue on this repo.
+I try to check up on it regularly.
+Alternatively, ping me on Twitter: [@ian_989](https://twitter.com/ian_989)